justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900-Computer-Vision.md

 2. Multi-modal models

+    Multi-modal means the model can process text, language, images, and other media.

-    AI researchers have looked the transformers approach to building language models and considered it for image data resulting in multi-modal models.
+    AI researchers use the transformers approach to build language models and considered it for image data resulting in multi-modal models.
 These multi-modal models train on captioned images with no labels.

     <figure id="fig:multi-modal-model">
     <img